runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_1_intro_to_USTB/README.md

     + addpath *filepath, i.e. Documents/MATLAB/k-wave*
 2. Pathtool: open pathtool in Matlab by writing pathtool in the Command Window in Matlab.
 Click "Add Folder" to add k-wave and field-ii to path, and press save.
 To use this method, you have to have Admin rights on the computer you are using.
 3. Use the command "addpath()" and possibly "genpath()" in the MATLAB command window.

-+ Part 2 : Recording an image of a CIRS phantom using the Verasonics Vantage 256 scanner.
-	+ Using the example available at examples/verasonics/FI_linear_array_L11.m record two images
-		+ One image of the point scatteres in the phantom
-		+ One image of the cysts in the phantom
-	+ Using the example available at examples/verasonics/FI_phased_array_P4.m record an image covering both the point scatteres and the cysts in the phantom.